chenc10/TensorFlow-RRSP-INFOCOM19/README.md

 # chen-models
-TensorFlow code for distributed training process of ResNet, AlexNet, VGG, Inception under different synchronization schemes (BSP, ASP, SSP, RRSP)

-For detail introduction of RRSP, please refer to the INFOCOM'19 paper "Round-Robin Synchronization: Mitigating Communication Bottlenecks in Parameter Servers".

 1. What's this repository?

-  It contains some unofficial codes for distributed training process of ResNet, AlexNet, VGG and Inception.
+  This repository includes the TensorFlow code for distributed training of ResNet, AlexNet, VGG, Inception under different synchronization schemes (BSP, ASP, SSP, RRSP)

+  The Round-Robin Synchronization mechanism is mainly described in the file "batchsizemanager.py".

+  For detailed introduction of RRSP, please refer to the INFOCOM'19 paper "Round-Robin Synchronization: Mitigating Communication Bottlenecks in Parameter Servers".

 2. How to run the codes?